 So how do we build trust in digital products and services as they get increasingly autonomous?
 The most obvious variables that we need to get straight are privacy and security, as well as unnecessary barriers against errors and hacking.
 Another very important, but far too often ignored feature is transparency as an enabler for trust.
 When consumers hand over control and decision making to technology, they need to know how the technology thinks, what options it considers, what it intends to do and how it came to its conclusions.

 The interaction between man and machine is high on the agenda for those who develop future autonomous transport solutions, i.e. self-driving cars, taxis and buses.
 They have recognised the importance of transparency and trust in the process of persuading customers to use their hopefully disruptive innovations.Håvard Sjøvoll

 Trust is also what can make me finally press that button in my car, sit back and let this superior to man technology do its job.
 I, however, that the car will hardly take the first initiative to establish this relationship of trust, so I have decided to take action.
 With dummy cars made up of cardboard boxes and an empty parking lot as a test site, I’m now going to test the magic button, once and for all, in a safe environment.
 Most likely, you can guess the result of the test: The self-parking technology cleared of any suspicion, but by then it’s too late for me.
 You see, the car is on its way into the second-hand market.
 After six good years, with park assist installed, but never used, I’m now selling it.

 Please share your thoughts regarding this topic or any other examples of technologies you don’t trust.

 Håvard Sjøvoll is Creative Leader of Digital Design at EGGS Design AS

-Get in touch with Creative Leader of Digital Design Trondheim
+Have a chat with our Creative Leader of Digital Design Trondheim

 +47 911 53 543